0xfe/hacking-stellar/6-debugging.md

 }
 ```

-Notice the memo text on the operation?
-It's actually pulled from the transaction
+Notice the memo text?
+It's actually not part of the operation, but pulled in here for convenience.
+The memo fields are part of the encompassing transaction, so although you can lump many operations into a transaction, they can have only a single memo.

+If you switch to the transactions terminal, you should see multiple operations with just the details of the transaction envelope.

 ### Verbose Logging